hiroshimamiya/EPIB685/README.md

 **Overview**
   - The primary objective is to understand introductory concepts for geospatial analysis and visualization and the analysis of time-series data.
   - The secondary objective is to understand challenges associated with spatially and temporally correlated data.
-  - The main tasks are to generate maps, time plots, visualization of results related to assumptions, and interpret the results using (largely pre-written) R codes.
+  - The main tasks are to generate maps, time plots, autocorrelation function (ACF), constrained and non-constrained distributed lag function, and visualization of results related to assumptions, and interpret the results using (largely pre-written) R codes.
   - The submission format will be R markdown, copy/pasted results, or latex outputs, all in **pdf format**.
   - Detailed instructions, codes, and data will be provided before lectures in time-series and spatial analysis.